The Top 10 Interview Questions You Should Ask When Hiring a Recruiter

 2. “How do you treat candidates who don’t get the job?”

-Instead, the best candidates should make it clear they provide a strong experience to all candidates.
+Instead, the best recruiters should make it clear they provide a strong experience to all candidates.
 This might include responding to every candidate who applies, even if they don’t make it to the next stage, and personally phoning every interviewee who doesn’t get the job.
 Listen for answers that show the recruiter is committed to consistently updating candidates throughout the process, so no one is left wondering where they stand.

 3. “Tell me about the last two times you used data to help you recruit.”

-A great candidate should have no trouble listing off the last two times they used data to recruit, like leveraging a Talent Pool Report from LinkedIn Talent Insights.
+A top-tier candidate should have no trouble listing off the last two times they used data to recruit, like leveraging a Talent Pool Report from LinkedIn Talent Insights.
 Conversely, candidates who have a tough time citing examples of how they use data to recruit are the ones who are not using all the tools necessary to be successful.

 Recruiting is an ever-changing industry that requires constant adoption of new tools and techniques.
 Top recruiters can adapt to those changes quickly because they spend time each day staying informed about the industry they work in.